-Risk/Issue Current State Action Being taken to Mitigate and Manage Risk Timeframe for Completion/ Update RAG Rated Person responsible 1.
-Policy and procedural guidance to be developed, approved and circulated to relevant staff in respect of Safe Staffing Risk Management; to include an escalation policy to ensure that staffing establishments are met on a shift-to-shift basis and to include process for evaluating the impact of staffing on 30 th April 18 DON/Senior Nurse Workforce Policy has been circulated for comments and now is being presented to DQ Boards SOP in place 2 quanty.
-31 st January 2018 ongoing DON/Divisiona I DONs/Senior In place Roster review clinics have commenced in Jan 18 and are Reinforcement of Roster Policy rules to include rosters to be completed and signed off by Matron in accordance with Roster Policy and timescales.
-This will be monitored via the establishment of monthly staffing/roster management clinics Nurse Workforce ongoing.
+Risk/Issue Current State Action Being taken to Mitigate and Manage Risk Timeframe for Completion/ Update RAG Rated Person responsible Policy and procedural guidance to be developed, approved and circulated to relevant staff in respect of Safe Staffing Risk Management; to include an escalation policy to ensure that staffing establishments are met on a shift-to-shift basis and to include process for evaluating the impact of staffing on 30 th April 18 DON/Senior Nurse Workforce Policy has been circulated for comments and now is being presented to DQ Boards SOP in place evaluating the impact of staffing on quality.
+2. Reinforcement of Roster Policy rules to include rosters to be completed and signed off by Matron in accordance with Roster Policy and timescales.
+This will be monitored via the establishment of monthly staffing/roster management clinics 31 st January 2018 ongoing DON/Divisiona I DONs/Senior Nurse Workforce In place Roster review clinics have commenced in Jan 18 and are ongoing.
 They will now be combined with Sign off reviews to optimise status of rosters at sign off

-Risk/Issue Current State Action Being taken to Mitigate and Manage Risk Timeframe for Completion/ Update RAG Rated responsible Quality Crosses notice boards to be reviewed by matrons for consistency, accuracy and completeness across wards 31st May 2018 DON/Divisiona I DON Subject to outcome of review by NHSI requested by Trust 4.
+Risk/Issue Current State Action Being taken to Mitigate and Manage Risk Timeframe for Completion/ Person responsible Update RAG Rated Quality Crosses notice boards to be reviewed by matrons for consistency, accuracy and completeness across wards 31 st May 2018 DON/Divisiona I DON Subject to outcome of review by NHSI requested by Trust 4.
 Links between rostering, staffing levels, vacancies and quality to be reported at Board level on a monthly level.
-A comprehensive review is to be undertaken of nursing and midwifery workforce to review the capacity to deliver high quality, safe care while being cost and clinically effective Current TQE Staffing report details staffing and quality.
+A comprehensive review is to be undertaken of nursing and midwifery workforce to review the capacity to deliver high quality, safe care while being cost and clinically effective 27 th February 2018 - in place DON Current TQE Staffing report details staffing and quality.
 The comprehensive review is underway as part of the staffing evaluation after SNCT data is available and included in external NHSI Review commenced 17 th April 18

-Risk/Issue Current State Action Being taken to Mitigate and Manage Risk Timeframe for Completion/ Person responsible Update RAG Rated Nursing Workforce-Requirements to ensure there are sufficient numbers of suitably qualified, competent, skilled and experienced staff to keep patients safe (identified in recent CQC report 2017 as a regulatory breach) The Trust is currently facing persistent significant gaps in its Nursing Workforce due to high numbers of RN vacancies and operational vacancies due to sickness, maternity leave Nursing Workforce work-stream established Oct 2017 supported by KPMG and Trust PMO in place October 2017 DON PMO support was delayed in October 18 and started March 2018.
+Risk/Issue Current State Action Being taken to Mitigate and Manage Risk Timeframe for Completion/ Person responsible Update RAG Rated Nursing Workforce- Requirements to ensure there are sufficient numbers of suitably qualified, competent, skilled and experienced staff to keep patients safe (identified in recent CQC report 2017 as a regulatory breach) The Trust is currently facing persistent significant gaps in its Nursing Workforce due to high numbers of RN vacancies and operational vacancies due to sickness, maternity leave Nursing Workforce work-stream established Oct 2017 supported by KPMG and Trust PMO in place October 2017 DON PMO support was delayed in October 18 and started March 2018.
 However some data analysis and oversight support provided by KPMG.
 Additional KPMG support agreed with CEO and FD supported by NHSI April 18 negotiations taking place.
 Lead KB Nursing Workforce Review and Terms of Reference agreed by Executive and TQE, QEC December 17 to be progressed through the work-stream.
-Key priority for SNMAG and Divisions 30 [TM] April 2018 DON/Senior Nurses Work stream established and in place.
+Key priority for SNMAG and Divisions 30 TM April 2018 DON/Senior Nurses Work stream established and in place.
 Additional 40 K provided from NHSI budget to secure data analytic support to work-stream